namangulati22/bikepoint_repo/README.md

 ## second run the python code
 ### run the updating script
-then using python compiler run the given bikepoint.py file which is a script which once executed will update the database(created in upper step) every 5 minutes until program terminated.
+in this file change your username and password for mysql then using python compiler run the given bikepoint.py file which is a script which once executed will update the database(created in upper step) every 5 minutes until program terminated.
 ### run queries on location